jayrod246/open3DMM/README.md

 - Create a distribution directory that will be usable as-is
   - `nmake dist`
 - Now you can run 3DMOVIE.EXE in the "dist" subdirectory and it should run without errors.
+- Optionally, generate a release binary in dist, using the current version number in version.def.
+  - `nmake zip`

 ### Known Issues